Smithfield Street Bridge: History

-The present bridge is the third bridge at the site and remains the second oldest steel bridge in the United States.
-In 1818, a wooden bridge was built across the Monongahela by Louis Wernwag at a cost of $102,000.
+The present bridge is the third bridge at the site.
+It remains the second oldest steel bridge in the United States.
+In 1818, a wooden bridge was built across the Monongahela by Louis Wernwag at the cost of $102,000.
 This bridge was destroyed in Pittsburgh's Great Fire of 1845.
 The second bridge on the site was a wire rope suspension bridge built by John A. Roebling.
-Increases in both bridge traffic and river traffic eventually made the lightly built bridge with eight short spans inadequate.
-The present Lindenthal bridge was built in its place, using the Roebling bridge's stone masonry piers.
+Increases in bridge traffic and river traffic eventually made the lightly built bridge with eight short spans inadequate.
+The Lindenthal bridge was built in its place, using the Roebling bridge's stone masonry piers.

-The Smithfield Street Bridge is the penultimate of the many bridges which span the Monongahela before the river joins with the Allegheny River to form the Ohio River at Downtown Pittsburgh.
+The Smithfield Street Bridge is the penultimate of the many bridges that span the Monongahela before the river joins with the Allegheny River to form the Ohio River at Downtown Pittsburgh.
 Only the Fort Pitt Bridge is farther downstream.

 The bridge also served the Pittsburgh Railways streetcar system with lines coming from the Mt.
-Washington Transit Tunnel and from Carson Street crossing the bridge and continuing into downtown along Grant Street and Smithfield Street, returning to the bridge via Wood Street or Grant Street.
+Washington Transit Tunnel and from Carson Street, crossing the bridge and continuing into downtown along Grant Street and Smithfield Street, returning to the bridge via Wood Street or Grant Street.
 The tracks occupied the eastern half of the bridge.
 The streetcar line was abandoned in July 1985, when the streetcars were diverted to the Panhandle Bridge and the new light rail subway, on July 7.
 The last day of streetcar service on downtown Pittsburgh streets and over the Smithfield Street Bridge was July 6, 1985, although the final crossing of the bridge by a streetcar did not take place until 1:40 a.m. on July 7.
-The former streetcar right-of-way was then converted into a paved roadway for northbound traffic.
+The former streetcar right-of-way was converted into a paved roadway for northbound traffic.

 The bridge was listed on the National Register of Historic Places on March 21, 1974.
 Two years later, on May 11, 1976, it was designated a National Historic Landmark.

-The bridge's short clearance from the river as well as its deteriorated condition convinced PennDOT officials to demolish the bridge and to replace it with a modern bridge.
-Lobbying by Pittsburgh History and Landmarks Foundation on the merits of preserving the bridge were considered by officials.
+The bridge's short clearance from the river and its deteriorated condition convinced PennDOT officials to demolish and replace it with a modern bridge.
+Officials considered lobbying by the Pittsburgh History and Landmarks Foundation on preserving the bridge.
 In 1994–1995 the bridge was rehabilitated with a new deck, a colorful paint scheme, and architectural lighting.
-The abandoned rail lines became an extra traffic lane and there was an addition of a light-controlled bus lane which is activated during peak traffic hours.
+The abandoned rail lines became an extra traffic lane, and a light-controlled bus lane was added during peak traffic hours.
 The bridge also has the distinction of being the bridge most heavily walked by pedestrians, mostly commuters who park at Station Square.

 The bridge connects Smithfield Street in Downtown Pittsburgh with Station Square.